ibm-cloud-docs/discovery-data/upgrade-data.md

 ## Upgrade your deployment
 {: #upgrade-data-overview}

-In-place upgrade support was added with the 4.x releases.
+In-place upgrade support was added with the 4.0.2 release.
 For information about how to upgrade from one 4.x release to a later one, see [Upgrading Watson Discovery to a newer 4.0 refresh](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.0?topic=discovery-upgrading-watson-version-40){: external}.

 For information about how to back up and restore data from a 2.x deployment so that you can use it with Watson Discovery 4, read the following information: